microsoft/typespec/.chronus/changes/RestSpecsMigration-2024-8-24-11-4-30.md

 ---
 changeKind: internal
 packages:
-  - "@typespec/rest-specs"
+  - "@typespec/http-specs"
 ---

-Migrating cadl-ranch-spec package to rest-specs along with the server tests and framework
+Migrating cadl-ranch-spec package to http-specs along with the server tests and framework